autostructure/harden_windows_server/README.md

 https://www.cisecurity.org/cis-benchmarks/

 ## Setup
-To use this module, you need to specify whether or not the node is a **Domain Controller** or a **Member Server**.
+To use this module, you need to specify whether or not the node is a **Domain Controller** or a **Member Server** by modifying the is_domain_controller parameter.
 The CIS Benchmark recommends a different security configuration for each type of node.
 This module defaults to the **Member Server** configuration.

 Instantiate the class as a **Domain Controller**: